optuna/optuna/docs/source/tutorial/first.rst

        ...:     return (x - 2) ** 2
        ...:

+``trial`` is the only argument passed to objective functions.
+It provides interfaces to get parameter suggestion, manage the trial’s state, and set/get user-defined attributes of the trial.

 Then, we create a study object and pass the objective function to method :func:`~optuna.study.Study.optimize` to start the optimization as follows.

 .. code-block:: python